In this page

 In 2021 to 2022, no EqIA found substantial negative impacts on any group.

 Objective 1: increase understanding of equality across our organisation

-All staff have completed equality training as part of their induction and we also provide specific training as needed, as well as other activities, information and events throughout the year to increase awareness.
+All of our people have completed equality training as part of their induction.
+We also provide specific training as needed and other activities, information and events throughout the year to increase awareness.
 For example:

-- an equality communications calendar, to share videos, articles, training and lived experiences with our people
+- promoting equality through sharing videos, articles, training, and lived experiences with our people

-- all-staff training on including diversity in our services, and the Social Model of Disability
+- all-staff training on understanding and promoting diversity in our services, such as the Social Model of Disability

 Objective 2: better understand the diversity of our customers and our employees